while-basic/OpenManusWeb/tests/README.md

 3. Agent workflows (planning and execution)
 4. Tool functionality and validation
 5. Edge cases and error handling
+6. Memory storage and retrieval
+7. Log processing and information extraction
+8. API endpoints for memory operations

 ## Adding New Tests